NguyenAndrew/mof-java/README.md

 * Mof allows any objects to be used for its mocks to make usage more flexible
 * Remove public constructors Mof and Nof and only allow construction through Builder to simplify and make construction process consistent
 * Add copy method to builders for easier reusability
+* Error messages are updated to match updated functionality

 5.0.0 - Remove methodables to reduce maintenance and usability complexity